galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 The Netherlands Bioinformatics Centre (NBIC) plays a central coordinating role in several new Galaxy related developments that will further strengthen the bioinformatics community in the Netherlands.

 * **NBICGalaxy@HPCcloud**<br /> The NBIC Galaxy server was originally built as a demonstration server for bioinformatics tools made by NBIC developers.
 However, the need for processing complete research datasets was clearly visible from the start.
-A newly installed cloud computing system (HPCcloud) by !BigGrid and SARA allows the NBIC Galaxy server to be used for this purpose.
+A newly installed cloud computing system (HPCcloud) by BigGrid and SARA allows the NBIC Galaxy server to be used for this purpose.
 A planned fiber network connecting this HPCcloud to several key research institutes in the Netherlands will further help.
 * **CTMM TraIT**<br /> From the end of 2011, NBIC has become a partner of the CTMM TraIT project where bioinformatics solutions are being built to process data collected from cancer and cardiovascular disease research projects.
 Galaxy is considered as a major candidate.
 We are now working on a pilot project where an existing cancer causing genomic variant detection tool is being connected to a Galaxy backend via the Galaxy API.
 The aim is to keep using a user-friendly and familiar interface for biologists while taking advantage of the latest sequencing data analysis programs installed in Galaxy.
 * **Education**<br /> One main mission of NBIC is to provide education and training to students and researchers.
 We have successfully used the NBIC Galaxy server in several practical courses.
 After a short introduction about the Galaxy interface, most attendees are able to start using tools they have never used before and perform data analysis tasks they just learned.
 The NBIC Galaxy server has demonstrated the potential to be a good education platform for future bioinformaticians.